aarontimko/alexis-project/README.md

 And if we want to graph the `app_elapsed_ms` for all occurrences of `action=restart_service`, we can send our logs to a log management platform with key-value pair extraction capabilities.

-_In sum, a well-defined Action Handler plugin should always provide Answers which are readily available any time we want to pose Questions to our data._
+- _*In sum, a well-defined Action Handler plugin should always provide Answers which are readily available any time we want to pose Questions to our data.*_

+.

 ## Alexis Deploy and Automation Testing